mertenar/microsoft-365-docs/microsoft-365/managed-desktop/get-ready/apps.md

 - Assigning apps to those users
 - Create and maintain Azure Active Directory (AD) groups for managing app assignments

-Once the core set of LOB apps has been identified the customer will procure, license, package, and test those applications in the Microsoft Managed Desktop environment.
-The customer must upload and deploy applications to Intune to deploy, update, and decommission their LOB applications.
-Customers are responsible for managing LOB apps support for their users.
+The customer must upload LOB apps to Intune.
+They are then responsible for deploying, updating, and decommissioning those applications over their respective lifecycles, as well as managing support for these apps for their users.

 ## Office applications
 As part of the Microsoft 365 E5 license, Office 365 Standard Suite (64 Bit) is deployed by Microsoft.